MagneticMartian/SimpleFzfVideoSelector/README.md

 # SimpleFzfVideoSelector
 As the name says this is a simple video selector that uses fzf.
+This script is pulled from and updated from my older project f_expl.
 # Dependencies
 fzf and mpv
 # videos.list file